illyshka/rsschool-cv/cv.md

 * illyshka2013@gmail.com
 * +375 (29) 656-10-35
 ## Summary
 My goal is to succeed in programming.
-Seed values and being honest are important to me.
+Family values and being honest are important to me.

 ## Skills
 - HTML